Marc Kaufmann

 Working Papers

 2. M. Kaufmann, M. Kornemann, and B. Kőszegi.
-How Secondary Markets Undermine Social Responsibility, 2025.
+Social Responsibility in Secondary Markets, 2025.

 3. M. Kaufmann and M. Köster.
 The Dynamics of Chosen Beliefs: An Optimism-Confidence Trade-Off, 2025.